Get Vaccinated Report Abuse/Neglect Sign up for E-news! Reproductive Health 988: 24/7 LIfeline

 Activity in New Mexico

-There have been no human cases of West Nile virus in New Mexico in 2024.
+There have been 16 Human Cases of West Nile Virus in New Mexico in 2024 in Union, Bernalillo, Valencia, and Sandoval Counties.

-There have been 80 Human Cases of West Nile Virus in New Mexico in 2023.
+There were 80 Human Cases of West Nile Virus in New Mexico in 2023.

 See the following news releases for more information: